DrCytometer/Simplified-flowcytoscript/README.md

 ## Improvements
 * Speed.
 Optimizations throughout should render this approximately 10x faster, although this will vary depending on multithreading.
 * Both FCS and CSV files are accepted as input types.
 * FCS data are automatically transformed as best befits the cytometer used.
 This avoids potentially serious issues with scaling of the data by inexperienced users.
-At present, only a few flow cytometers are supported: Aurora, ID7000, Fortessa, Symphony.
+At present, only a few flow cytometers are supported: Aurora, ID7000, FACSDiscoverS8, Bio-Rad ZE5 (Yeti), Fortessa, Symphony.
 If you are using a different cytometer, contact me.
 * Clustering can be performed using Phenograph or FlowSOM (via EmbedSOM).
 * Clusters are automatically identified and named via matching to a cell type database.
 Take this with a grain of salt and check the results.
 * tSNE performed in line with OptSNE modifications to learning rate.